Hong Kong shoppers snap up rice and noodles as coronavirus fears mount

 But hundreds of shoppers thronged city supermarkets again on Friday, loading up their trolleys.

+Panic also hit Taiwan the same day, with local media reporting supermarkets having their shelves cleared on rumors that stepped-up production of face masks would lead to a shortage of raw materials to make toilet paper.

+“This is totally false...
+The raw materials for toilet paper and face masks are different.
+Please do not believe rumors,” President Tsai Ing-wen wrote on her Facebook page.

-The health scare comes after months of anti-government protests in the former British colony over fears its special autonomy is being whittled away by Beijing, which denies interfering.
+Hong Kong’s health scare comes after months of anti-government protests in the former British colony over fears its special autonomy is being whittled away by Beijing, which denies interfering.

 Worry over the virus has led to new friction, with many people, particularly medical workers, demanding that the city government seal the border with the mainland.